 We also had some adult-sized Jon Snows.
 Here, Gregg, in costume, relaxes with a

-cup of beer flagon of mulled wine.
+flagon of mulled wine.
 The detail on this costume is great, from the straps to the pelt to the boots to the beard.

 And here’s what the costume looks like on the rack.